MariamKhaled741/OS-final-project/README.md

 [ ] Next Step: Implement logic to bypass fork() for built-in commands (cd, pwd, etc.).

 [ ] Next Step: Final synchronization and stress-testing with the Execution engine.

+#Built-in Commands of the shell
+- **Module Author:** shahd waleed bayoumy
+- **Student ID:** 23010091

+---

+## 1. Module Overview
+This module is responsible for implementing the Built-in Commands of the shell.
+Unlike external programs, these commands are executed directly within the shell process itself to modify its state or environment (such as changing the current directory).
+By handling these internally, we avoid the overhead of creating new processes for basic shell operations.

+---

+## 2. Functions Specifications
+1. shell_cd

+Description: Changes the current working directory of the shell.
+Implementation: It uses the chdir() system call to update the shell's execution path.
+Importance: This is a critical built-in because a child process created by fork() cannot change the directory of its parent process.

+2. shell_pwd

+Description: Prints the absolute path of the current working directory.
+Implementation: It utilizes the getcwd() function to retrieve and display the current path.
+Importance: Provides users with their current location within the file system hierarchy.

+3. shell_exit

+Description: Terminates the shell session safely.
+Implementation: Calls the exit() function to close the program and return control to the operating system.
+Importance: Provides a formal and clean way for the user to close the shell.

+4. execute_builtin

+Description: A dispatcher function that checks if the entered command is a built-in or an external one.
+Implementation: Compares the user input with the list of supported built-ins (cd, pwd, exit) before attempting to fork() for external commands.
+Importance: Ensures that internal commands are prioritized and executed without using exec() family functions.